Bill Williams (game designer): Game design

-He then moved to the Amiga, designing and programming Mind Walker (1986), Sinbad and the Throne of the Falcon (1987), and Pioneer Plague (1988).
+Williams then moved to the Amiga, designing and programming Mind Walker.
+It was published by Commodore in 1986 as one of the earliest releases for the new computer.
+He followed that game with Sinbad and the Throne of the Falcon (1987), and Pioneer Plague (1988).
 Pioneer Plague was the first Amiga game to make full use of the difficult to work with Hold-And-Modify mode for the in-game graphics.
 His final game for the platform was Knights of the Crystallion (1990):

 For almost all of these Atari 8-bit and Amiga titles, Williams did the design and programming, created the art and sound effects, and composed the music.
 The credits often read, simply, "by Bill Williams."

 Near the end of his game development career he worked on Monopoly for the Nintendo Entertainment System and Bart's Nightmare for Super NES.
 Both games were for Sculptured Software in Salt Lake City, Utah, though Williams worked out of his home.
 Company meddling during the development of the last game prompted Williams to abandon the video game industry completely, calling the experience "Bill's Nightmare".
 Some Super Nintendo sound driver code written by Williams during this time was used in other games.